enewe101/cluster-func/README.md

 will hash arguents in positions 0,1,2, and 5, along with the keyword argument `my_kwarg`.
-If any hashed arguments are missing in an iteration (becase, recall, invocations may use different numbers of arguments), they simply ommitted.
+If any hashed arguments are missing in an iteration (becase, recall, invocations may use different numbers of arguments), they are simply ommitted when calculating the hash.

 ### Direct assignment
-A final method is to include an argument that explicitly specifies the bin for each iteration.
+The final method for dividing work is to include an argument that explicitly specifies the bin for each iteration.
 To activate direct assignment, and to specify which argument should be interpreted as the bin, use `--key` option: